Netflix CEO calls for free interconnection, criticizes Comcast

-March 20 Netflix Inc Chief Executive Reed Hastings on Thursday said internet service providers should give content companies adequate network connections for free, and singled out Comcast Corp for supporting "weak" internet traffic rules.
+Netflix Inc (NFLX.O) Chief Executive Reed Hastings on Thursday said internet service providers should give content companies adequate network connections for free, and singled out Comcast Corp (CMCSA.O) for supporting "weak" internet traffic rules.

 In February, Netflix struck a deal to pay Comcast for faster online delivery of its movies and TV shows through a practice known as interconnection, after customers complained about slow service.